 Pick a patch science activity

-Help children get into the garden and take a closer look at the world they live in.
-This is an ideal activity to try in spring or summer – for primary school-aged kids.
+Help children get outdoors and take a closer look at the world they live in.
+This is an ideal activity to try as the seasons change – for primary school-aged pupils in KS2.

 Step by step instructions

-- Find a small patch of grass in your garden, and mark out a 50cm x 50 cm square using pegs and string.
+- Find a small patch of grass in your school field, garden or local green space, and mark out a 50cm x 50 cm square using pegs and string.

 - Measure and record the height of the grass.